 Visitation, in conjunction with LTC Safe Start Recommendations, can be conducted through different means based on a facility's structure and residents' needs, such as in resident rooms, dedicated visitation spaces, outdoors, and for circumstances beyond compassionate care situations.
-Regardless of how visits are conducted, there are certain core principles and best practices that reduce the risk of COVID-19 transmission: QSO memo 20-39: https://www.cms.gov/files/document/qso-20-39-nh.pdf.
+Regardless of how visits are conducted, there are certain core principles and best practices that reduce the risk of COVID-19 transmission: QSO-20-39-NH REVISED (cms.gov).